“Implementation is where the best-laid policy falls down.”

 - Collaborative Learning and Technical Assistance – CHCS deploys a variety of collaborative learning techniques to facilitate peer-to-peer exchange and promote emerging best practices.
 Our technical assistance activities range from virtual learning networks of nearly all 50 states to targeted in-depth assistance.
 CHCS’ Innovation Labs bring together experts in a given area – e.g., complex care management — to build on their successes, and rapidly identify and spread emerging best practices.

 - Leadership and Capacity Building – CHCS uses its unique “finger on the pulse” of Medicaid trends and innovations to provide tailored leadership and capacity building training for state Medicaid leaders and agency staff as well as national policymakers.
-Since 2009, Medicaid directors from 22 states serving nearly 40 million beneficiaries have participated in the CHCS-led Medicaid Leadership Institute.
-Medicaid agency staff from many additional states have benefited from CHCS’ leadership and capacity-building initiatives.
+Since 2009, Medicaid directors from 35 states plus the district of Columbia have participated in the CHCS-led Medicaid Leadership Institute.
+Medicaid agency staff from many additional states have benefited from CHCS’ leadership and capacity-building initiatives, including Medicaid Academies.

 - State Technical Assistance – CHCS works directly with states to familiarize them with emerging trends, strategize, and provide practical technical assistance around best practices.
 For many states, CHCS has served as a neutral facilitator, bringing diverse stakeholder groups together to achieve consensus on policy and implementation issues and advance value-based purchasing goals.

 - Best Practice Synthesis/Dissemination – Underlying all of CHCS’ work is the goal of identifying, developing, and spreading best practices to a broad national audience.
 CHCS has forged a reputation for its practical, timely, and high-quality technical assistance resources — from in-depth environmental scans to one-page fact sheets — to help advance effective health care policy and improve care delivery at the ground level.